meteor/react-tutorial/tutorial/index.md

 A few tips before you start:
 - If you want to check the final code of each step, you can always go to the [`src`](https://github.com/meteor/react-tutorial/tree/master/src) folder.
 - Each folder inside [`src`](https://github.com/meteor/react-tutorial/tree/master/src) folder is a tutorial.
 Inside each you have one folder for each steps final state.
 Each step folder is a Meteor app - you can run them at any time.
-  - Install it: `meteor npm install`
+  - Install it: `npm install meteor`
   - Run it: `meteor`
 - If you see `..` in the code samples, it means that we are not showing all the code on this file or function.